-However, lots of our reasons aren’t great:
+However, a lot of our reasons aren’t great:

 #8 – You never stop thinking about work

 Have you ever found yourself at home thinking about work?
-What about sitting at dinner with friends and 15 minutes pass and you’re in the work la la land?
+What about sitting at dinner with friends and 15 minutes pass and you’re in work la la land?